maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 #### From Abstract Traces to Concrete Traces

 The above traces are quite abstract and are not easily executable.
 The idea for the fuzzer is to use the abstract definitions to generate very concrete traces.
 In the Practical Approach below I will show how to create concrete traces which are executable.
-The generator and mutator of tlspuffin has the job of creating proper concrete traces.
+The generator and mutator of tlspuffin have the job of creating proper concrete traces.
 There are two ways of doing this:

 * Use an abstract model of traces and generate all (infinitely many) possible concrete traces.
 This means that because $f$ can be chosen arbitrary the attacker has an infinitely small change of guessing secrets like private keys.